publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch1/m__us_usc_t19_s58c.md

         (4)

-            (A) Notice of the date on which payment of the fee imposed by subsection (a)(7) of this section is due shall be published by the Secretary of the Treasury in the Federal Register by no later than the date that is 60 days before such due date.
+            (A) Notice of the date on which payment of the fee imposed by subsection (a)(7) is due shall be published by the Secretary of the Treasury in the Federal Register by no later than the date that is 60 days before such due date.

-            (B) A customs broker permit may be revoked or suspended for nonpayment of the fee imposed by subsection (a)(7) of this section only if notice of the date on which payment of such fee is due was published in the Federal Register at least 60 days before such due date.
+            (B) A customs broker permit may be revoked or suspended for nonpayment of the fee imposed by subsection (a)(7) only if notice of the date on which payment of such fee is due was published in the Federal Register at least 60 days before such due date.

-            (C) The customs broker’s license issued under [section 1641(b) of this title][/us/usc/t19/s1641/b] may not be revoked or suspended merely by reason of nonpayment of the fee imposed under subsection (a)(7) of this section.
+            (C) The customs broker’s license issued under [section 1641(b) of this title][/us/usc/t19/s1641/b] may not be revoked or suspended merely by reason of nonpayment of the fee imposed under subsection (a)(7).

     (e) __Provision of customs services__

-        (1) Notwithstanding [section 1451 of this title][/us/usc/t19/s1451] or any other provision of law (other than paragraph (2)), the customs services required to be provided to passengers upon arrival in the United States shall be adequately provided in connection with scheduled airline flights at customs serviced airports when needed and at no cost (other than the fees imposed under subsection (a) of this section) to airlines and airline passengers.
+        (1) Notwithstanding [section 1451 of this title][/us/usc/t19/s1451] or any other provision of law (other than paragraph (2)), the customs services required to be provided to passengers upon arrival in the United States shall be adequately provided in connection with scheduled airline flights at customs serviced airports when needed and at no cost (other than the fees imposed under subsection (a)) to airlines and airline passengers.

         (2)